WebDevStudios/custom-post-type-ui/readme.txt

 == Changelog ==

 = 1.7.0 - TBD =
+* Added: New post type labels introduced in WordPress 5.0.0.
+* Added: Link to Dashicon documentation for when editing menu icon.
+Props @juliekuehl
 * Updated: Added post type templates documentation to help section.
+* Updated: Redirect user to the "add" tab if deleting the last post type or taxonomy created.
+* Updated: Touched up tab markup to match semantic improvements provided by WordPress 5.2.0.
+* Fixed: potential duplicate output of "parent_item_colon" with "Get Code" output.
 * Misc: Added code of conduct file to github repo.
-Props GaryJones
+Props GaryJones.

 = 1.6.1 - 2018-12-03 =
 * Fixed: Missed quote for "publicly_queryable" in taxonomy "get code" output.